Krisan Marotta

 Who is the Holy Spirit?

 Both Jesus and the Apostle Paul give extraordinary importance to the giving of the Holy Spirit.
 Why?
-In this series we’ll look study a variety of passages with the goal of understanding who the Holy Spirit is and why he is something we need.
+In this series we’ll look study a variety of passages with the goal of understanding who the Holy Spirit is and why we need him.

 Servant Songs of Isaiah